The way you should be treated

 ProHealth Care is committed to treating our patients the way they should be treated.
 We are committed to safeguarding your private health information and to following state and federal privacy laws.
 The federal law and regulations commonly known as HIPAA (the Health Insurance Portability and Accountability Act of 1996) require that we provide you this notice of our obligations concerning health information.

-This notice applies to ProHealth Care’s affiliated entities, including ProHealth Waukesha Memorial Hospital, ProHealth Oconomowoc Memorial Hospital, ProHealth Care Home Care (including hospice services), ProHealth Medical Group and Waukesha Health System.
+This notice applies to ProHealth Care’s affiliated entities, including ProHealth Waukesha Memorial Hospital, ProHealth Oconomowoc Memorial Hospital, ProHealth Care Home Care (including hospice services), ProHealth Medical Group clinics and Waukesha Health System.

 The following persons and entities have also agreed to use this notice: all employees, staff of and volunteers of ProHealth Care affiliated entities, and providers affiliated with ProHealth Solutions, ProHealth Care’s accountable care organization.

 When it comes to your health information, you have certain rights.
 This section explains your rights and some of our responsibilities to help you.

 Get an electronic or paper copy of your medical record